design-automation/mobius-viewer-dev-0-7/embed.md

 # Embedding Mobius Viewer
 Creating a unique url for your Mobius GI models is easy.
-You may include an url to the GI model directly in the url link or inject the GI model into the iframe using [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
+You may include an url to the GI model directly in the url link or inject the GI model into the iframe using [postMessage API.](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)

+For more resources on embedding Mobius: https://mobius.design-automation.net/pages/mobius_for_your_site.html

 ## Required
 The .gi file will need to be a public resource stored in one of the following services: